Spati63/Power-BI-Project--Analysis-of-Airbnb-Data/README.md

 Crafting a Comprehensive City Insights Report: This objective entails the creation of a comprehensive report that presents listing prices, guest ratings, and visitor trends for multiple cities, with a particular focus on assessing changes in visitor trends in 2020 in contrast to earlier years.

+Hi Connections!

+Throughout this project, I had the privilege of working with a fascinating dataset from Air BNB, and I'm thrilled to highlight the steps I took to bring it to life.
+Here's a brief overview:

+1️⃣ Data Cleaning with Power Query: I started by meticulously cleaning and transforming the dataset using Power Query, ensuring data integrity and accuracy.
+This crucial step laid the foundation for the subsequent analyses.

+2️⃣ Creating Measures: As I delved deeper into the dataset, I identified key metrics and insights that required custom calculations.
+Further utilizing Power BI's capabilities to create measures that provided valuable insights and enriched the analysis.

+3️⃣ Dashboard Creation: Leveraging the power of Power BI, I designed an intuitive and visually appealing dashboard

+4️⃣ Analysis Report: To provide a comprehensive overview of the project findings, I prepared a detailed analysis report.
+This report presented detailed insights derived from the dataset.

+📑 Documentation: Apart from the technical aspects, I also devoted time to document the project thoroughly.
+This included preparing High-Level Design (HLD), Low-Level Design (LLD), Architecture, and Wireframe documents.
+These documents serve as valuable references for understanding the project's structure and functionality.

+Working on this project has been an enriching experience, allowing me to apply my skills in data cleaning, analysis, visualization, and documentation.

+If you're interested in learning more about this project or exploring potential collaborations, please feel free to reach out.
+I'm excited about what the future holds and look forward to connecting with professionals in the field.

+ #airbnb #DataAnalysis #PowerBI #DataVisualization #Documentation #IamReadyForNewChallenges